 Kim DeSalvo holds a master’s degree in education and works as an elementary school teacher.
 She lives in the Chicago area with her husband and two hairy mutts.
 She is an avid reader, an environmentalist, and a music lover.
 Travel is one of her passions, and she enjoys bringing the places she’s visited to life in her writing.

 Incidental Happenstance is Kim's first novel.
-Her readers asked for a sequel, and InHap*pily Ever After is now available at Amazon.
+Her readers asked for a sequel, and InHap*pily Ever After is it.
+Kim's latest novel, Sanctuary, is now available at Amazon.

 Visit Kim on Facebook.